Hall of Famer Sam Jones, winner of 10 NBA titles, dies at 88 - NewsBreak

 “His selfless style, clutch performances and signature bank shot were hallmarks of an incredible career," Silver said.
 "Sam was a beloved teammate and respected competitor who played the game with dignity and class.
 We mourn the passing of a basketball giant and send our deepest condolences to Sam’s family and the Celtics organization.”

-Celtics coach Red Auerbach discovered Jones when he went to North Carolina to scout the national champion Tar Heels for the upcoming draft.
-Auerbach said he was told that the best player in the state was actually on Hall of Fame coach John McLendon’s team at North Carolina Central.
+Born in Wilmington, Jones attended North Carolina Central, a Division II, historically Black university in Durham.
+Auerbach first heard of Jones when he went to North Carolina to scout the national champion Tar Heels and was told that the best player in the state was actually at Central playing for Hall of Fame coach John McLendon.

 Auerbach selected Jones in the first round of the 1957 draft, eighth overall, despite never seeing him play.